Bradley Smith (law professor)

-Bradley A. Smith (born 1958) is the Josiah H. Blackmore II/Shirley M. Nault Professor at Capital University Law School in Columbus, Ohio.
-He previously served as commissioner, vice chairman, and chairman of the Federal Election Commission (FEC) between 2000 and 2005.
-He is best known for his writing and activities on campaign finance regulation.
+Bradley Alan Smith (born 1958) is the Josiah H. Blackmore II/Shirley M. Nault Professor at Capital University Law School in Columbus, Ohio.
+He served as commissioner, vice chairman, and chairman of the Federal Election Commission (FEC) between 2000 and 2005.
+He has held prior visiting appointments at Princeton University and West Virginia University.
+Smith is best known for his writing and activities on campaign finance deregulation.
+He founded the Center for Competitive Politics, now known as the Institute for Free Speech, to promote deregulation of campaign finance.